arzwa/MultilocusIsland/docs/paper/draft.md

 plugging in a suitable effective migration rate in single locus theory, is likely not straightforward.
-Associations between tightly linked loci will be broken down by recombination at rates comparable to or slower than their elimination by selection, rendering the separation of time scales argument inappropriate.
+Associations between tightly linked loci will be broken down by recombination at rates comparable to or slower than their elimination by selection, increasing the strength of coupling [@barton1983; @kruuk1999] and rendering the separation of time scales argument inappropriate.
+The relative importance of the barrier due to linked versus unlinked loci depends on the total map length as well as the number of selected loci.
+For organisms with a limited number of chromosomes (e.g. *Drosophila*), linkage may be important, whereas with larger chromosome numbers, most of the barrier may be due to unlinked loci.
-Secondly, we have assumed that fitness is determined multiplicatively across loci and that the population is subject to directional selection, considering a history where a rapid polygenic selection response has driven allele frequencies at $L$ loci up near fixation.
+Secondly, we have assumed that local fitness is determined by an additive trait under directional selection, considering a history where a rapid polygenic selection response has driven allele frequencies at $L$ loci up near fixation.
 Thus, we effectively assume that the locally adapted population is not yet close to a fitness optimum, so that we can ignore stabilizing selection.
 However, when there is abundant standing variation, a polygenic selection